What Constitutes Sexual and Relationship Misconduct? | Other Violations | Definition of Common Terms

 - Mercy Medical Center, 515-247-3121

-Incidents of Sexual and Relationship Misconduct are notoriously underreported on college campuses, often because the complainant does not recognize their experience as a criminal offense and/or a college policy violation or due to their lack of knowledge of and/or discomfort with campus and community resources.
-By seeking assistance and reporting conduct covered by this Policy, you can begin your own healing process and promote the standards of community and respect that are a part of Simpson College.
-Helping the complainant look at options for reporting and taking care of herself/himself is the focus of this policy.
-The College encourages victims of Sexual and Relationship Misconduct to talk to somebody about what happened – so victims can get the support they need, and so the College can respond appropriately.
+Incidents of sexual and relationship misconduct are notoriously underreported on college campuses, often because the complainant does not recognize the experience as a criminal offense and/or a college policy violation or due to their lack of knowledge of and/or discomfort with campus and community resources.
+By seeking assistance and reporting sexual and relationship misconduct and any other conduct covered by this policy, you can begin your own healing process and promote the standards of community and respect that are a part of Simpson College.
+Helping the complainant look at options for reporting and taking care of themselves is the focus of this policy.
+The College encourages victims of sexual and relationship misconduct to talk to somebody about what happened, so victims can get the support they need, and so the College can respond appropriately.

 - Others may talk to a victim in confidence, and generally only report to the College that an incident occurred without revealing any personally identifying information.
-Disclosures to these individuals will not trigger a College investigation into an incident against the victim’s wishes. (these resources include health care employees and members of the Simpson Sexual Assault Response Advocate (SARA) when they are acting in a confidential role)
+Disclosures to these individuals will not trigger a College investigation into an incident against the victim’s wishes.
+These resources include public health care employees and members of the Simpson Sexual Assault Response Advocate (SARA – 515-330-6392) when they are acting in a confidential role.

-Along with the on-campus options described below, Simpson College strongly encourages a survivor of Sexual or Relationship Misconduct to make a report to local law enforcement and to speak with a rape crisis or other counselor, on or off campus.
-Sexual assault and many other types of Sexual and Relationship Misconduct constitute criminal behavior.
-Law enforcement officers are trained in handling sexual assault and other cases involving Sexual and Relationship Misconduct.
+Along with the on-campus options described below, Simpson College strongly encourages a survivor of sexual or relationship misconduct to make a report to local law enforcement and to speak with a rape crisis or other counselor, on or off campus.
+Sexual assault and many other types of sexual and relationship misconduct constitute criminal behavior.
+Law enforcement officers are trained to handle sexual assault and other cases involving sexual and relationship misconduct.
 An officer can be dispatched to campus to meet with the person calling, to assist the survivor in obtaining medical attention and emotional counseling, and to write a formal report of the incident.
-The police report and any supporting evidence are turned over to the County Attorney's office, which decides whether there is sufficient evidence to prosecute.
+The police report and any supporting evidence are turned over to the County Attorney’s office, which decides whether there is sufficient evidence to prosecute.

 Confidential Reporting Options

-When an individual is affected by an incident involving conduct covered by this Policy within or outside of the Simpson College Community, s/he can talk to professional/licensed campus counselors or chaplains who can provide completely confidential advice and assistance.
-Campus counselors are available free of charge to help students and can be seen on an emergency basis.
-Students may also receive confidential support from a SARA advocate or a health service nurse who can also provide confidential advice and assistance.
-These individuals can maintain confidentiality except for statistical reporting (which does not involve identifying the individual) required by the federal government (see below).
+When an individual is affected by an incident involving sexual and/or relationship misconduct or any other conduct covered by this policy within or outside of the Simpson College community, that person can talk to professionally licensed campus counselors or chaplains who can provide completely confidential advice and assistance.
+Campus counselors (515-961-1332) are available free of charge to help students and can be seen on an emergency basis.
+Simpson’s Student Health Services (515-961-1604) is also a confidential reporting option.
+Students may also receive confidential support from a SARA advocate (515-330-6392) who can also provide confidential advice and assistance.
+SARA individuals can maintain confidentiality except for statistical reporting (which does not involve identifying the individual) required by the federal government (see below).

 Any of the above individuals will listen and explain options to the person who makes a confidential report.
 They will also supply the reporter with information regarding medical care.
-This gives the reporter control over decisions pertaining to his/her options.
-Talking to any of the individuals listed as a Confidential Reporting Option does not constitute an Official College Report to a Responsible Employee, which is explained immediately below.
+This gives the reporter control over decisions pertaining to options.
+Talking to any of the individuals listed as a confidential reporting option does not constitute an official college report to a responsible employee, which is explained immediately below.